-2.8.1.
-The patient's inpatient, emergency room, and day surgery medical record, as appropriate to the service delivery, shall be completed at the time of discharge, including progress notes, final diagnosis, discharge instructions/summary, and appropriate signatures.
-Outpatient records shall be completed contemporaneously with the patient's visit.

-- 2.8.1.1.
-Incomplete records are defined as those records that are lacking any appropriate signatures and/or reports. - 2.8.1.2.
-Delinquent records are those records deemed to be incomplete within seven (7) calendar days after discharge. - 2.8.2.
-Delinquent operative reports are defined as those reports not completed and signed/co-signed within 24 hours following the surgery/procedure.
+- 2.8.1 The patient's inpatient, emergency room, and day surgery medical record, as appropriate to the service delivery, shall be completed at the time of discharge, including progress notes, final diagnosis, discharge instructions/summary, and appropriate signatures.
+Outpatient records shall be completed contemporaneously with the patient's visit. - 2.8.1.1 Incomplete records are defined as those records that are lacking any appropriate signatures and/or reports. - 2.8.1.2 Delinquent records are those records deemed to be incomplete within seven (7) calendar days after discharge. - 2.8.2.
+Delinquent full operative reports are defined as those reports not completed and signed/co-signed within twenty-four (24) hours following the surgery/procedure as outlined in Section 2.4.2.